groupdocs-search/GroupDocs.Search-Products/content/search/net/filters/pdf.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for .NET](/search/net/) is a mature library designed for efficient text search and documents indexing.
-We support over 70 file formats, including such industry standard docs as PDF, Word, Excel, Presentation, etc. Fast and accurate search might improve your solution.
+       [GroupDocs.Search for .NET](/search/net/) is a powerful library for efficient text search and document indexing.
+It supports over 70 file formats, including industry-standard documents such as PDF, Word, Excel, and PowerPoint.
+Improve search performance with fast and accurate results.

 ############################# Steps ############################
 steps:
     enable: true
     title: "How to search in PDF data"
     content: |
-      [GroupDocs.Search](/search/net/) provides efficient search for PDF documents, which could be used in .NET apps.
+      [GroupDocs.Search](/search/net/) enables efficient text searches in PDF documents, making it ideal for .NET applications.

-      1. Set up the folder to store the search index.
+      1. Set up a folder for storing the search index.
-      2. Choose the folder containing files.
+      2. Select the folder containing your files.
-      3. Provide search options to process only PDF documents.
+      3. Configure search options to process only PDF documents.
-      4. Get search results.
+      4. Execute the search and retrieve results.

     code:
       platform: "net"